Skip Navigation

 If you were injured or lost a loved one, contact us to schedule your free case evaluation.
 We can handle the insurance claims and settlement negotiations, so you can take the time you need to heal.

-Trucking Accident Statistics in New Jersey
+Fatal Truck Crashes in New Jersey

 In 2022, New Jersey saw 646 fatal crashes.
 Of these accidents, 112 large trucks were involved, according to data from the National Highway Traffic and Safety Administration.
 Moreover, a total of 108 people were killed in crashes with trucks.